-The advocacy work of SUDC UK and the new National Child Mortality Database in England will hopefully provide more accurate information on this category of death.
+The advocacy work of SUDC UK, current global research projects and the new National Child Mortality Database in England will hopefully provide more accurate information on this category of death.
 We hope this will help encorrage appropriate urgency for investigating, understanding and preventing SUDC.

 Sudden Unexplained Death in Childhood is not restricted to the UK and more information from the WHO and CDC database is available from the SUDC Foundation website.
 In 2019, similar analysis estimates 342 children were affected by SUDC in the U.S.